-Since 2008, Rep. Norma Smith has served the people of Washington state's 10th Legislative District, which includes all of Island County and parts of Skagit and Snohomish County.
+Since 2008, Rep. Norma Smith has served the people of Washington state's 10th Legislative District, which includes all of Island County and parts of Skagit and Snohomish counties.

-She currently serves as ranking member on the House Technology and Economic Development Committee, and as assistant ranking member on the House Capital Budget Committee.
+She currently serves as the ranking member on the House Technology and Economic Development Committee, and as the assistant ranking member on the House Capital Budget Committee.
 During her time in office, Norma has been committed to finding positive solutions to the most pressing issues facing the 10th District and the state.
-She has built and been involved with multiple bipartisan coalitions addressing issues such as government accountability, environmental stewardship and regulatory reform.
+She has built and been involved with multiple bipartisan coalitions addressing a number of critical issues.